alinush/6.824-lecture-notes/l06-raft.md

  - Figure 8:
    + S1 was leader in term 2, sends out two copies of 2
    + S5 leader in term 3
-   + S1 in term 4, sends one more copy of 2 (b/c S3 rejected op 4)
+   + S1 leader in term 4, sends one more copy of 2 (b/c S3 rejected op 4)
    + what if S5 now becomes leader?
      - S5 can get a majority (w/o S1)
      - S5 will roll back 2 and replace it with 3